mohsinalimat/SwiftUtilities/UIPickerDateTextfield/README.md

 ## Why this class is made ?
  sometimes we need a date from date picker and to show this date in ui and pass to server's database.
-In normal approach we make a textfield and the picker view and bind picker view data to date picker .
+In normal approach we make a textfield and the picker view and bind picker view data totext field  .
 This process is time consumming and for every screens , we have to copy paste the code .
-But in `UIDatePickerTextfield` all things are bind in one class of textfiled and developer get the desire output in every state .
+But in `UIDatePickerTextfield` all things are bind in one class of textfiled and developer get the desire output in every state  through reactor approach .

  ## How to use this class
     *   Set class in storyboard